seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 ## Downstream Processing with pandas

 Example for downstream processing with pandas.
-see also [example-pandas.p](
+see also [example-pandas.py](
-../../examples/units/../../examples/units/example-pandas.py) with comments.
+    ../../examples/units/example-pandas.py) with comments.

 ```python
 import pandas as pd